 Unfortunately, many industries declined because of the COVID-19 pandemic.
 The oil and gas, travel and restaurant industries suffered immensely for instance.
 However, other industries experienced growth.
 Switching to a blossoming industry is a wise choice if you lost your job or incurred suffrage.

-Canada experienced growth in the e-commerce and health-care industries.
+Canada experienced growth in the e-commerce and healthcare industries.
 This likely occurred due to in-person shopping restrictions.
 In addition to the increased need for medical products like masks and sanitizer.
 The telecommunications industry experienced a boom as well.
 With an increased need for digital communications.

 The manufacturing industry also grew.
-Particularly with an increase of demand in consumer goods.
+Particularly with an increase in demand for consumer goods.
 Shortages of medical supplies and construction goods occurred.
 Both of these shortages contributed to the manufacturing industry boom.
 Existing businesses became innovative and creative to help meet the new demand.
 Many companies produced items they never did before.
 For example, cosmetic companies, alcohol companies and breweries began producing sanitizer.
 They already had alcohol as a raw material which enabled them to do this.

 The IT, engineering, customer service, architecture, news, and publishing industries also saw unique growth throughout the pandemic.